 You’ll love these easy zucchini muffins because they pack a lot of wholesome flavor and only require about 30 minutes start to finish.
 Enjoy cinnamon, vanilla, and sweet brown sugar in a moist yet fluffy crumb.
 (And you can’t even taste the zucchini!)

 I bake zucchini bread often in the summertime and recently made a couple small tweaks to my usual method.
 This zucchini bread comes from an award-winning recipe and is now updated with a little more volume (taller 9×5 inch loaf!) and moisture.
 It’s better than ever!

 You could turn the quick bread recipe into muffins or try today’s muffins recipe, which is quite similar.

 - Easy way to use a plentiful summer vegetable.

 - Perfect balance of moist, hearty, and soft.

 - Adaptable to your liking with any add-ins you love in a muffin.

 BONUS: Zucchini muffins are vegetable delivery vehicles that even picky vege-skeptics will love.
 You can’t taste the vegetable because the zucchini takes on the flavor of the cinnamon-spiced batter.
-Hop on over to this chocolate zucchini cake recipe… you can’t even see that sneaky vegetable inside!
+Hop on over to my zucchini cake and chocolate zucchini cake recipes… you can’t even see that sneaky vegetable inside!

 Zucchini Bread vs Zucchini Muffins